-Fitbit's Aria 2 is like a more attractive, better connected, but much simpler version of the Tanita RD-953.
-It only tells you your weight, BMI and body fat percentage – which is all a lot of people want.
+This set of smart scales received high grades in our Fitbit Aria 2 review for its attractiveness and excellent connectivity.
+It's a much simpler version of the Tanita RD-953, and it only tells you your weight, BMI and body fat percentage – which is all a lot of people want.

 You may also want to consider the Fitbit Aria Air, a more affordable version of the Aria 2.
 We've even compared the two in the aptly-named Fitbit Aria 2 vs Fitbit Aria Air article.
 Saves you from having to look the specs up yourself.

-The FitTrack Beebo is a great-looking set of smart scales that take measurements effortlessly and deliver what appear to be relatively accurate results (something home use smart scales are usually lacking in).
+As we noted in our FitTrack Beebo review, this is a great-looking set of smart scales that take measurements effortlessly and deliver what appear to be relatively accurate results (something home use smart scales are usually lacking in).

 If you can't be bothered to spend a heapload of money on a bathroom scale that can remember even your mum's birthday better than you, then the Salter Compact Digital Bathroom Scales is the perfect choice for you.
 This inexpensive and unobtrusive scales will do what it says on the box: measure your weight and display it on the little digital display.

 It is just as easy to use the Salter Compact Digital Bathroom Scales as you'd expect: once calibrated, you can place it on the floor and measure yourself by stepping on it.
 No need to press buttons or recalibrate before you use it.
 With the switch at the back, you can toggle the display between metric and imperial units.